Property Tax, Miami, FL

 Miami’s property tax rates may scare away potential homeowners.
 Fortunately, Miami is accessible from several other cities nearby.
 If Miami isn’t in the cards, buyers can consider surrounding areas with lower property tax rates.

-For reference, here are some millage rates for areas within two hours of Miami, Florida:
+For reference, here are some millage rates for other areas in Miami-Dade County:

 What does property tax revenue fund in Miami?